 Setting A Stance That Is Too Wide

-When setting your stance for the sumo deadlift, you should only go as wide as your anatomy and hip flexibility allow you to go.
-You are too wide if your shins are no longer in a straight vertical orientation when looking from the front.
+The most common mistake is trying to go too wide.
+When setting your stance for the sumo deadlift, you should only go as wide as your anatomy, and hip flexibility allow you to go.
+When looking from the front, you are too wide if your shins are no longer in a straight vertical orientation.

 Hyperextending The Back At the Lockout

-This is how you injure your low back.
+Hyperextending your back is how you injure your lower back.
 Finish the movement by extending at the hips, not at the spine.
-In order to ensure that you do not hyperextend, simply squeeze your glutes hard at the top of the movement.
+To ensure you do not hyperextend, squeeze your glutes hard at the top of the movement.
 Do not change your back angle once your glutes have locked out.

 Allowing Rounding (Flexion) of The Spine